EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 * Line 177.
 Change label_map_path to: "C:/tensorflow1/models/research/object_detection/training/labelmap.pbtxt"

 * Line 181.
 Change num_examples to the number of images you have in the \images\test directory.
-For my card detector example, there are 67 images, so I set num_examples: 67.
+For my bird/squirrel/raccoon detector example, there are 582 test images, so I set num_examples: 582.

 * Line 189.
 Change input_path to: "C:/tensorflow1/models/research/object_detection/test.record"